Lua Scripting Tutorial, Part 2¶

 .
 Learn more about Rotations on the Core API page.

-Make the Switch Move with a Script¶
+Make the Switch Rotate with a Script

 Next you will rotate the switch.
 On a new line, type:

-tells the script to rotate the object attached to this variable.RotateTo
+tells the script to rotate the object attached to this variable.RotateTo(rotation, time)

 is the time it should take to complete the rotation.
+Storing this as a variable makes it really easy to edit in the future.

 The script should now look like this:

-local switch = script.parent
+local Switch = script:GetCustomProperty("Switch"):WaitForObject()

-local onRotation = Rotation.New(0, -60, -0)
+local ROTATION_ON = Rotation.New(0, -60, 0)

-Test out the Switch¶
+Test out the Switch

-Let's press Play and see how our switch moves!
+Let's press Play and see how our switch moves.

-Change the Rotation to Local Space¶
+Change the Rotation to Local Space

 Change the last line to look like this: